showmidelo/SQL_Karyar/Exercise/03/tutorial.md

     4. Since an index improves performance, why don't we index all the columns by default?

-    5. How can we see all indexes set on a table? and how we can remove any one of them? (try to write some querry)
+    5. How can we see all indexes set on a table? and how we can remove any one of them? (try to write some query)

 Stored procedure